phondesn/Healthcare/README.md

 # MedFit-Assistant-App

 ## Description
-For HealthCare, I've created a web programme that can show the health details of people for them to watch.
-For constructing the application, I utilised MySQL as database and Java with spring boot for the backend .All the frontend is made by using reactjs.
-The user can see their reports regarding health with diiferent categories shown in screenshot below.
+I made a web-based application to help with health care that allows users to view information about their health.
+I used MySQL as the database and Java with Spring Boot for the backend when building the application.
+Reactjs was used to create the whole front end.
+The pictures below illustrate the user's reports on their health in many areas.

 ## Features
 The Application opens with the login screen.